INSImaging/insimaging.github.io/_pages/about.md

 ---

-Welcome to the LIMO Lab webpage.

-LIMO stands for the **Lab for Imaging, Machine Learning and Optimization**.
-Our lab works on problems in mathematical imaging, medical imaging, machine learning, and optimization.
-This website provides a brief overview of our research, publications, and members.
-Thank you for visiting.

-<p style="padding: 1rem"></p>
+The **Lab for Imaging, Machine Learning and Optimization (LIMO)** at Shanghai Jiao Tong University is directed by Xiaoqun Zhang.
+It involves a diverse team with expertise in mathematics and computer science, sharing a common interest in modeling and solving inverse problems in imaging and data science.
+In general, the research in the lab applies mathematical modeling, optimization, and machine learning techniques to tackle imaging and data-driven problems across various applications, including medical imaging, large-scale optimization, and deep learning for inverse problems.
+The lab is in quest of rigorous mathematical understanding of these methods with a close collaboration with experimentalists and clinical researchers.